About early childhood intervention

 - identify your goals and priorities and address them with you

 - talk with your child’s medical and education professionals to ensure everyone is coordinated and meeting your child’s needs

-- talk with your child’s NDIS early childhood partner and come to planning meetings with you
+- talk with your child’s early childhood partner and come to planning meetings with you

-- visit your home or your child’s early childhood centre or community activities to provide advice on strategies to support your child’s learning and inclusion.
+- visit your home or your child’s child care centre or community activities to advise on how to support your child’s learning and inclusion.

 You and your child are the most important members of your child’s early intervention team.
 Your child will become a more active part of the team as they grow and start to make decisions about the things that are important to them.

 Positive relationships with professionals can take time to develop.
-They also take good two-way communication and respect for what everyone can contribute.
+They also take good mutual communication and respect for everyone’s contributions.
 Professionals need your feedback to get things right for your child and family.